mattlashey/tti-challenge/README.md

 ## Postman Collection
 1. Open Postman
-2. Click on "Import" button'
+2. Click on "Import" button
-3. Select the Project-Management-API.postman_collection.json file from the project's root directory
+3. Select the ProjectManagementApi.postman_collection.json file from the project's root directory
-4. Select the Project-Management-API.postman_collection_environment.json file from the project's root directory
+4. Select the ProjectManagementApi.postman_environment.json file from the project's root directory
 5. The collection and environment will be imported with all available endpoints

 ## API Endpoints